Hierarchical Gaussian Process Models for Regression Discontinuity/Kink under Sharp and Fuzzy Designs

 We summarize in Table \ref{tab:srdk} the estimation results for the SRD and SRK effects, reporting the average absolute bias, root mean squared error (RMSE), average coverage probability of 95\% confidence/credibility intervals and average interval length (IL).
 For each category, the estimator with the lowest bias, RMSE, IL or coverage probability closest to the nominal level is highlighted with the boldface font.
 In terms of both absolute bias and RMSE, the hierarchical GP estimator (GP2) dominates across the board, sometimes by considerable margins.
-The deep GP model GP2 improves upon GP1 substantially.
+GP2 noticeably improves upon the single-layer GP1.
 For instance for the RD effect, the average ratio of the RMSE between GP2 and GP1 across the three experiments is 0.69 for $ N=300 $ and 0.72 for $ N=500 $.
 Their counterparts for the RK effect are 0.61 and 0.60 respectively.
 Mixed results are obtained for coverage and interval length.
 LL2 and GP1 generally perform better in terms of coverage probability.
 As is reported in previous studies, LL2 improves upon LL1 in coverage at the expense of slightly wider intervals.
 It is also worth noting that the GP estimators tend to have shorter intervals than the LL estimators.